 Welcome to Family-Style Schooling.

 My name is Betsy Strauss.
 I'm an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
-Our kids, Will (2000), Grace (2004), and Ellen (2006) keep us learning and growing (their names have been changed for their protection).
+Our kids, Andy (2000), Alyssa (2004), and Audrey (2006) keep us learning and growing.
 In 2009 we combined households with my widowed mother, and we've stumbled across the immense blessings of a multi-generational household.

 Needless to say, the reality didn't match our vision, and we found ourselves three years later with a kid in competitive gymnastics and only seeing him a couple of hours a day.
 This wasn't the dream.

 In 2008, my husband started seminary, and it was almost as if we woke up.
 God had given us three sweet children to shepherd and nurture.
 We took a step back and asked ourselves, "Why are we giving away the majority of our kid's day to others?"
 It seems we needed to adjust our course.
 C. S. Lewis eloquently explains: